nnellans/terraform-guide/README.md

   ```
   - If you needed to create multiple inline-blocks, then you may be tempted to just put the `count` meta-argument on the inline-block.
 However, that is NOT supported

-### Issue 2:  Deleting a resource from the middle of a List is tricky
+#### Drawback 2:  Deleting a resource from the middle of a List is tricky
 - For example, say you used `count = 4` to create some users:
   - `user[0] = arnold`
   - `user[1] = sylvester`